-During the three months ended March 31, 2024 and 2023, one DynaEnergetics customer accounted for approximately 23 % and 10 %, respectively, of consolidated net sales.
-The same DynaEnergetics customer accounted for approximately 31 % and 32 % of consolidated accounts receivable as of March 31, 2024 and December 31, 2023, respectively.
+During the three and six months ended March 31, 2024 and 2023, June 30, 2024, one DynaEnergetics customer accounted for approximately 23% and 22% and 10% and 23%, respectively, of consolidated net sales.
+The During the three and six months ended June 30, 2023, the same DynaEnergetics customer accounted for approximately 31% and 10% of consolidated net sales.
+Additionally, the same DynaEnergetics customer accounted for approximately 29% and 32% of consolidated accounts receivable as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively.

-10. DERIVATIVE INSTRUMENTS
+10.11.
+DERIVATIVE INSTRUMENTS

 We are exposed to foreign currency exchange risk resulting from fluctuations in exchange rates, primarily the U.S. dollar to the euro, the U.S. dollar to the Canadian dollar and, to a lesser extent, other currencies, arising from intercompany and third-party transactions entered into by our subsidiaries that are denominated in currencies other than their functional currency.
 Changes in exchange rates with respect to these transactions result in unrealized gains or losses if such transactions are unsettled at the end of the reporting period or realized gains or losses at settlement of the transaction.
 We use foreign currency forward contracts to offset foreign exchange rate fluctuations on foreign currency denominated asset and liability positions.
-None of these contracts are designated as accounting hedges, and all changes in the fair value of the forward contracts are recognized in "Other expense, net" within our Condensed Consolidated Statements of Operations.
+None of these contracts are designated as accounting hedges, and all changes in the fair value of the forward contracts are recognized in "Other" "Other expense, net" net within our Condensed Consolidated Statements of Operations.